Tuesday, September 27, 2011

 Now what is inside this spooky witch's closet?
 I used Waltzingmouse You're Lovely stamp set to cut a dress form and cover it with a glittery top and sparkly tulle skirt.
 I used a running stitch and pulled the ends to gather the skirt.
 Hanging from the left side armoire door is a pretty long dress for the best dressed witch around.

+Here's a closeup of the long dress with embossed top and rhinestone trim.
 Did you notice the witch's shoes in the closet?
 How about the witch's broom propped up just waiting for the next spooky ride.

 I added some really cute "skull" brads to the armoire drawer for handles and the sentiment on the bottom of the card says, "My Halloween Girl".